ludiquegames/nimbus-paper/README.md

 # Nimbus Paper

-This is the main branch for the Nimbus PaperMC Minecraft Java Edition server.
-If the server is publicly available, its files should appear on this branch.
+This is the development branch for the Nimbus PaperMC Minecraft Java Edition server.
+It contains the code for the development server, which is used for plugin development.